awesomeeng/awesome-cli/README.md

 # AwesomeCLI

-AwesomeCLI is a simple framework for building enterprise ready Command Line Interface (CLI) tools.
+AwesomeCLI is a simple framework for building enterprise Command Line Interface (CLI) tools.
 It supports standard or command based CLI interaction, global and local switches/options, and useful utilities to speed your tool development time.
 It's all your cLI needs in one.

 ## Features